qchateau/packio/README.md

 - nlohmann_json >= 3.9.1
 - boost.asio >= 1.70.0 or asio >= 1.13.0

-Older version of `msgpack` and `nlohmann_json` are probably compatible but they are not tested on the CI.
+Older versions of `msgpack` and `nlohmann_json` are probably compatible but they are not tested on the CI.

+## Configurations

-### Standalone or boost asio
+### Standalone or Boost.Asio

-By default, `packio` uses `boost.asio`.
+By default, `packio` uses `boost::asio`.
 It is also compatible with standalone `asio`.
 To use the standalone version, the preprocessor macro `PACKIO_STANDALONE_ASIO=1` must be defined.

 If you are using the conan package, you can use the option `standalone_asio=True`.

+Depending on your choice, the namespace `packio::net` will be an alias for either `boost::asio` or `asio`.

+### RPC components

+You can define the following preprocessor macros to either 0 or 1 to force-disable or force-enable components of `packio`:

+- `PACKIO_HAS_MSGPACK`
+- `PACKIO_HAS_NLOHMANN_JSON`
+- `PACKIO_HAS_BOOST_JSON`

+If you're using the conan package, use the associated options instead, conan will define these macros accordingly.

+If you're not using the conan package, `packio` will try to auto-detect whether these components are available on your system.
+Define the macros to the appropriate value if you encounter any issue.

+### Boost before 1.75

+If you're using the conan package with a boost version older than 1.75, you need to manually disable `Boost.Json` with the options `boost_json=False`.

 ## Tested compilers